|Position:||Floor, Rings, Vault|

 The son of Brent and Darlene Perdue, Grant was born Sept.
 13, 1993 in Houston, Texas.
 He has one sister, Michelle.

-Perdue is majoring in international business at Nebraska, and claimed spots on the Nebraska Scholar-Athlete Honor Roll in the fall of 2011, 2012 and 2013, and the spring of 2014.
-He was also a member of the inaugural Tom Osborne Citizenship Team in 2014.
+Perdue majored in finance and marketing, earning his bachelor's degree from Nebraska in August of 2016.
+He claimed spots on the Nebraska Scholar-Athlete Honor Roll six times.
+He was also a member of the Tom Osborne Citizenship Team in 2014 and 2016.

 He chose Nebraska over Ohio State, California and Oklahoma.